-Skills Gained in a Child and Adolescent Psychology Degree Program
+Skills Gained With a Child and Adolescent Psychology Degree

-- Both school-based and clinical psychologists must know how to observe behaviors and attitudes to develop a better understanding of clients' unspoken needs.
-This requires an understanding of body positions, facial expressions, gestures and other physical actions, and social interactions.
+Both school-based and clinical psychologists must know how to observe behaviors and attitudes to develop a better understanding of clients' unspoken needs.
+Psychologists must consider body positions, facial expressions, gestures, and social interactions.
 Psychology students hone these skills by learning best practices and working directly with clients.

 - Interpersonal Skills